d12frosted/elpa-mirror/melpa/merlin-readme.txt

-;;; Commentary:
-;; merlin-mode is an Emacs interface to merlin.
-It allows you to perform ;; queries such as getting the type of an expression, completion, and so on.
+merlin-mode is an Emacs interface to merlin.
+It allows you to perform queries such as getting the type of an expression, completion, and so on.

-;; Installation:
+Installation:
-;; You need merlin installed on your system (ocamlmerlin binary) for merlin-mode ;; to work.
+You need merlin installed on your system (ocamlmerlin binary) for merlin-mode to work.